 Students are responsible for cleaning and maintaining their residence and purchasing their own cleaning products.
-Toilet tissue is available at the front desk of each Residence Hall along with trash bags, brooms & mops.
 Roommates and suite-mates are expected to establish a shared responsibility and schedule for cleaning their rooms and bathrooms.
-Vacuums are available for checkout at most residence hall front desks as a service provided by each hall's Hall Council.
+Trash bags, brooms & mops are available at the front desk of each Residence Hall and vacuums are available for checkout at most residence hall front desks as a service provided by each hall's Hall Council.

 The East Campus Suites and Apartments do not provide most of the above services at their desks.

 Computer network connection is available for all students in all residence hall rooms and University apartments, providing 24-hour access to services such as the Internet and the FSU library.
 For further information regarding how to establish a network connection at FSU please contact the Technology Assistance Center via the web or call (231) 591-4822.

 Packages can be shipped through the U.S. Postal Service or commercial delivery service.
 Mailing information could be found on the residence hall mailing page.

 Our heating on campus is a boiler system utilizing a steam tunnel system under the halls.
 Our physical plant constantly monitors the weather to determine when the weather will be consistently cold.
 The point to remember is once the heat is turned on, it cannot be turned off for any reason until the end of the academic year.
 Once the physical plant determines that the residence halls should be heated, the heating process takes a few days to reach capacity.
 We ask that students take the proper steps to sleep warmly at night with proper clothing and bedding, and that windows remain closed until and after heating begins.